When your dream is to become a parent, you’ll do anything to make that dream come true. You want to take tangible steps forward.

 Although birth parents are the ones who decide how open they want their adoption to be, you can control your side of the relationship.
 By reminding your child’s birth family that you will support their decisions regarding how much or how little post-adoption contact they feel comfortable with, they’ll never feel shut off from your child’s life.

 For example, if you promised your child’s birth parents that you would send photos twice a year, then always stay faithful to that promise.
 Even if you don’t always hear back, you can control your side of the relationship by upholding your promises to birth family.
-American Adoptions can also help you mediate post-adoption communication for up to 18 years after an adoption.

 You can’t control… The bureaucratic steps of adoption.